ym2805/XIM-GSAPP-Fa20/src/types/Tower_with_Balconies/README.md

 ### What to Know & Limitations

-1.Tower Footprint in cluster.
+1. Tower Footprint in cluster.
 If your tower has less than 4 sides then, you will have to modify the definition of the procedural type.
 The current type only supports the tower with greater than or equal to 4 sides, and optimize the one with more than 4 sides to 4 sides.
-2.Balcony Footprint in cluster.
+2. Balcony Footprint in cluster.
 If your tower want to conduct the sunlight based on the urban context, you will have to modify the definition of sunlight vector.

 ![description](../images/P-XIM - 4 sides.jpg)